jgilbert01/aws-lambda-stream/README.md

 * `type` - generally the namespace, domain entity and action performed
 * `timestamp` - epoch value when the action was performed
 * `partitionKey` - generally the entity id or correlation id to ensure related events can be processed together
-* `tags` - A generic place for routing information.
+* `tags` - a generic place for routing information.
 A standard set of values is always included, such as `account`, `region`, `stage`, `source`, `functionname` and `pipeline`.
 * `<entity>` - a canonical entity that is specific to the event type.
 This is the _contract_ that must be held backwards compatible.
 The name of this field is usually the lowerCamelCase name of the entity type, such as `thing` for `Thing`.
-* `raw` - This is the raw data and format produced by the source of the event.
+* `raw` - this is the raw data and format produced by the source of the event.
 This is included so that the _event-lake_ can form a complete audit with no lost information.
 This is not guaranteed to be backwards compatible, so use at your own risk.
 * `encryptionInfo` - envelope encryption metadata (see _Encryption_ below)

 ## Filters